There is a $250 deposit that is non-refundable!

 It will be your responsibility from now on to watch my web site.

-Visits to my kennel are now only if you have a deposit and are planning to place a deposit during your visit.
+Visits to my kennel are now only if you have a deposit.
+Visits are when your puppy is around 5 weeks of age.

 So before you place a deposit please make sure this is what you want to do.